ChickenProp/chickenprop.github.com/drafts/haskenthetical.md

 and we wouldn't be able to use a `TVar` in that pass at all.

 This technique is called "trees that grow", and I copied it directly from GHC.
+I'm not currently using it everywhere I could, for no principled reason that I can recall.
 There's a chance it'll be more trouble than it's worth at the level I'm working at.
 An annoying thing about it is that you can't use a regular `deriving` clause, so I have

 ```haskell
 deriving instance Eq (TVar Ps)